 May Festival Programs

 For our 19th anniversary festival season, we present three unique main stage programs.
 Program 1 is at Santa Cruz Museum of Art and History on Tuesday May 26th, 5:00-6:00 p.m.
 Free admission.
 Programs 2 and 3 are at Samper Recital Hall on the Cabrillo College campus on Saturday, May 30th, at 7:30 p.m. and Sunday, May 31st, at 2:00 p.m.
-Tickets will go on sale by April 2nd.
+Links to book tickets are below.

 -